ritiek/discord-to-simplex/README.md

 Import your Discord chat history into SimpleX Chat with full support for text messages, images, videos, and voice messages.
 Only works for DMs.

-**DISCLAIMER:** Vibe-coded with claude-code using Sonnet 4.
-It seems to work.
-However, to go through the codebase properly using human eyes is still pending.
+**DISCLAIMER:** This tool was almost entirely vibe-coded using claude-code with Sonnet 4.
+It looks to work alright.
+Still a good idea to do a human-go-through of the codebase properly sometime..

 ## Features